WSET Level 3 Award in Wines

 The syllabus covers detailed aspects of grape growing and wine making, together with a geographical study of the wine regions of the world and the major influences on the styles of wines produced.
 The syllabus also includes modules on Sparkling and Fortified wines which also make up part of the theory exam paper.

 Tasting is a key feature of the course and you will follow the Level 3 WSET Systematic Approach to Tasting assessment process.
 The Level 3 exam includes a tasting element where you are expected to produce a written tasting note on two blind wines.
 The classroom course provides practice opportunities to learn and refine this skill.
-Due to the tasting element of the classroom courses, all attendees must be aged over 18.
+Due to the tasting element of the classroom courses, all students must be aged over 18.

 Unit 1: The Theory of Wines of the World